kwotsin/TensorFlow-ENet/README.md

 4. On the labels and colouring scheme: The dataset consists of only 12 labels, with the road-marking class merged with the road class.
 The last class is the unlabelled class.

-5. No preprocessing is done to the images for ENet. (see references below on clarifications with author),
+5. No preprocessing is done to the images for ENet. (see references below on clarifications with author).

+6. Once you've fine-tuned to get your best hyperparamters, there's an option to combine the training and validation datasets together.
+However, if your training dataset is large enough, this won't make a lot of difference.

 ## Implementation and Architectural Changes
 1. By default, skip connections are added to connect the corresponding encoder and decoder portions for better performance.